omerhakim/Twitter_Classification/README.md

 <img src = "./mode_5/images/image5.png">

-I did some research regarding the most common unique words in each group, and later used porter stemming for the vocabulry.
+I did some research regarding the most common unique words in each group, and later used porter stemming for the vocabulary.

 <img src = "./mode_5/images/image6.png">